-Furthermore, CBD administered as a supplement for overall wellness, and CBD administered to provide relief for specific ailments will also have different recommended dosages.
-We always recommend consulting with a holistic veterinarian regarding the appropriate dose of CBD for your individual pet's needs.
+Furthermore, CBD administered as a supplement for overall wellness.
+We always recommend consulting with a holistic veterinarian regarding the appropriate use of CBD for your individual pet's needs.

 Again, we always advise you to start off slowly when introducing your pet to a new product.
 Trust us, before you know it, your cats and dogs will be reaping all the benefits that CBD has to offer.

 There’s no need to rush the process.
 Make sure that your cat or dog feels comfortable with the new addition to their routine and gradually increase the dose until you reach the recommended dose or the desired effect.